From idea to investment: essential legal steps for startup founders

 Here, Christoph highlights two dilutive funding options that many founders consider early on:

 - Convertible loan (convertible note): This works well when you need money quickly or your company’s valuation is hard to agree on at an early stage.
 You receive a loan that converts into equity at a later financing round, usually at a discount.
 This gives you speed and flexibility and allows you to postpone valuation negotiations.
+Founders should pay close attention to the valuation cap and discount, as these terms determine how much equity the investor receives when the loan converts.

 - Equity financing round: Investors who finance the company immediately receive shares in return.
 An equity financing round is more suitable if you already have strong data or traction and can argue for a solid valuation.
 This involves more negotiation up front, but can give you a cleaner ownership structure and clear investor alignment from an earlier stage.